 You never know how milk paint will react to the furniture piece.
 Sometimes it bonds and sometimes it dries and chips.
 That is the beauty of milk paint.

 I lightly sanded down the milk paint after 2 coats.
 This made the vanity velvety smooth and it gave me a perfect distressed finish on the edges.
-I found a coordinating fabric, Invigorate Coastal, to recover the bench.
+I found a coordinating fabric, Invigorate Coastal by Richloom, to recover the bench.

 I refinished the original hardware using my favorite technique, with shimmer glaze.
 You can learn how to paint furniture hardware with my online class and I teach 4 different methods to refinish hardware.